My rating: 4 of 5 stars

 “Now I began to feel strange differences.
 When I saw a snake trailing through the grass, and darting out the fire-fork from its mouth, I said to myself, That thing is not human, but I am human.
 When the lightning flashed, and split some beautiful tree, and left it to rot from all its greenness, I said, That lightning is not human, but I am human.
 And so with all other things.
 I can not speak coherently here; but somehow I felt that all good, harmless men and women were human things, placed at cross-purposes, in a world of snakes and lightnings, in a world of horrible and inscrutable inhumanities.”

-I have not even mentioned the “mystic guitar” she uses to communicate with Pierre; like Coleridge’s “damsel with a dulcimer,” this dark-eyed, dark-haired mystery woman signifies the mute enigma underlying Romantic art, as well as, if we are in the Jungian mood I have been in this month, the male Romantic artist’s anima, the internal and eternal feminine drawing him on toward the ideal.
+I have not even mentioned the “mystic guitar” she uses to communicate with Pierre.
+Like Coleridge’s “damsel with a dulcimer,” this dark-eyed, dark-haired mystery woman signifies the mute enigma underlying Romantic art, as well as—if we are in a Jungian mood—the male Romantic artist’s anima, the internal and eternal feminine that draws him on toward the ideal.

 Pierre determines that he must not turn away from the challenge posed by Isabel, not even for the sake of his worldly reputation or success.
-Reflecting that if he were to acknowledge his sister, he would bring disgrace to his family (by implicitly accusing his dead father, upon whose portrait Pierre often meditates in his chamber, of adultery) as well as to Lucy, Pierre decides to pretend he has married Isabel, thus preventing the truth about his family from coming out.
-But his haughty mother is obviously unaware that Isabel may be of the potentially royal bloodline of usurped European monarchs, not to mention the possible descendent of her own husband; Mrs. Glendinning believes that Pierre is “[m]ixing the choicest wine with filthy water from the plebeian pool” and so she disowns him.
+If he were to acknowledge his sister, he would bring disgrace to his family by implicitly accusing his dead father, upon whose portrait Pierre often meditates in his chamber, of adultery, as well dishonoring his betrothed Lucy.
+Pierre decides to spare his loved ones by pretending he has married Isabel to prevent the disclosure of the truth about her parentage.
+But his haughty mother is obviously unaware that Isabel may be descended from usurped European monarchs, not to mention the possible offpsring of her own husband; Mrs. Glendinning believes that Pierre is “[m]ixing the choicest wine with filthy water from the plebeian pool” and so she disowns him.
 Pierre then absconds to New York City with both Isabel and Delly.
 That Pierre and Isabel harbor more than familial feelings for each other is implied as decisively as Victorian standards would allow:

 He held her tremblingly; she bent over toward him; his mouth wet her ear; he whispered it.